Chapter 35 - Dispensing of Naloxone to First Responders and Community Representatives

 - The naloxone standing order will be reviewed, at least annually, to ensure that it meets the local needs and does not require modifications.

-- Facilities may develop local training and certification for first responders or refer to outside/third party training, based upon the approval of the MCP.
+- Facilities may develop and conduct local training and certification for first responders and community representatives or refer to outside/third-party training, based upon the approval of the MCP.

-- Instructions for First Responders.
-Pharmacists will instruct first responders to:
+- Instructions for First Responders and Community Representatives..
+Pharmacists may instruct recipients to:

-- Complete a visual inspection of the Opioid Overdose kit and check for expiration date prior to each shift;
+- Complete a visual inspection of naloxone and check for expiration date prior to each shift, as applicable, and immediately before use;

 - Replace expired or damaged naloxone at an IHS pharmacy; and;

-- Return to the pharmacy for a refill if the Opioid Overdose Kit is used in an incident.
+- Return to the IHS pharmacy for a refill if the naloxone is used in an incident.

 - Reporting and Data Collection.

-- The Naloxone Acquisition Forms will be collected and stored by the issuing IHS pharmacy for three years.
+- The Naloxone Dispensing Log will be collected and stored by the issuing IHS pharmacy for three years.

-- Sites are encouraged to evaluate acquisition forms for continuous quality assurance and to utilize available local metrics to inform public health interventions.
+- Sites are encouraged to evaluate logs for continuous quality assurance and to utilize available local metrics to inform public health interventions.